saostad/node-typescript-starter/README.md

 - create ESM and CommonJS modules and publish to npm registry.
 - configured to support top-level-await (look at Caveat section).
-- scan for vulnerabilities before publishing to registry.
+- scan for vulnerabilities via [HCL AppScan CodeSweep](https://marketplace.visualstudio.com/items?itemName=HCLTechnologies.hclappscancodesweep) in vscode IDE.
 - auto tag the git commit at publish time.
 - generate changelog.md file after each publishes.
 - run tests with jest.